brain2cpu/BFU/README.md

 #### AllowMultiThreadedUpload

 BFU allows multiple simultaneous targets, this key states whether the SCP and/or FTP transfers should go in the same time or one by one.

 #### TargetList
 This is the most important part of the configuration file, must contain at least one target.
 Every target location is defined here by the following keys:

+- Name: an optional name given to the given target
 - Method: one of `Scp`, `Ftp` or `Copy`
 - Username, Password, Host and Port are obvious informations needed by SCP or FTP connections (default ports can be skipped)
 - TargetPath: the root location of the common directory structure
 - CreateTimestampedCopies: if false the file will be copied and overwritten on the target location, if true every copy will have the current time appended to the filename (ex. index.html_20181227154937)
+- UseSudoInCmds: valid just for Scp connections, default false, if set to true will execute mkdir and chmod commands with sudo:
+(ex. `sudo chmod a+rw xxx`), for this to work sudo must be enabled and configured on the target machine (ex on Linux must add with
+`visudo` the following lines `myuser ALL = NOPASSWD: /bin/mkdir` and `myuser ALL = NOPASSWD: /bin/chmod`)

 #### IgnorePatterns

 This is a list of regular expressions defining file patterns to be ignored.
-The list can be empty, the default from our example will ignore any subdirectory or file with a name starting with a dot (ex. .git)
+The list can be empty, the default from our example will ignore any subdirectory or file with a name starting with a dot (ex. .git).
+The last pattern is useful if you are using IntelliJ IDEA.

 #### LocalPath

 This mandatory item represents the root of the local directory structure.
 All files created or modified in this folder and all its subfolders will be uploaded (taking the ignore patterns in consideration).

 #### LogPath